Top 3 Mistakes that Lead to Data Loss

 - Clicking on Malicious Links

 Virus attacks are the biggest cause of data theft and loss.
-The most common type of virus attacks is phishing attacks.
+The most common type of virus attack is phishing attacks.
 This happens when you or your employee click on the malicious link and the virus penetrates your device, destroying your crucial data.
 Most of the users are aware of such virus attacks but still, they don’t take precautionary steps.
 If you don’t want to become a victim of virus attack, make sure to guard your devices against malware by installing antivirus products.
 Keep scanning your smartphone or computer regularly to detect a computer virus before it will cause any severe damage.
 Also, keep updating your applications by downloading their recent editions.

 - Continue Working on an Affected Server